SPU-Net: Self-Supervised Point Cloud Upsampling by Coarse-to-Fine Reconstruction with Self-Projection Optimization: The SPU-Net Method

 \subsection{Point Set Downsampling}

-Without the supervision of dense point sets, we have to construct some self-supervision information to support deep networks to capture the inherent upsampling patterns.
-To take advantage of the input patch without supervision information, we propose a coarse-to-fine reconstruction framework to generate the upsampled dense patch.
+Without the supervision of dense point sets, we have to construct some self-supervision to support deep networks to capture the inherent upsampling patterns.
+To take advantage of the input patch without supervision, we propose a coarse-to-fine reconstruction framework to generate the upsampled dense patch.
 Specifically, as shown in Figure \ref{fig:main_frame}, we first downsample the input patch $\mathcal{S}$ into some coarse patches $\mathcal{P}_j$ to formulate the self-supervision with the input patch itself.
-The downsampling method largely determines the ability of deep networks in capturing the surface distribution of 3D shapes, which should preserve the distribution information of the input patch as mush as possible.
-Here, the farthest point sampling (FPS) algorithm is adopted in our method, which preserves the patch distribution information and generates more uniform coarse patches than other sampling methods such as random sampling.
-Specifically, we repeat the process of pick out $N/r$ points from the input local patch $\mathcal{S}$ for $r$ times with the FPS algorithm.
+Since the goal of point cloud upsampling is to generate a dense and uniform point set from a sparse input, a relatively uniform initial input is beneficial for this task.
+And the downsampling method largely determines the ability of deep networks to capture the surface distribution of 3D shapes, which should cover the distribution of the entire input patch as uniformly as possible.
+Here, the farthest point sampling (FPS) algorithm as a uniform downsampling strategy is adopted in our method, which can generate more uniform coarse patches than other sampling methods such as random sampling and voxel-grid sampling.
+Specifically, we repeat the process of picking out $N/r$ points from the input local patch $\mathcal{S}$ for $r$ times with the FPS algorithm.
 Finally, we denote the downsampled coarse patches as $\{\mathcal{P}_1,\cdots, \mathcal{P}_j, \cdots, \mathcal{P}_r\}$.
-From the downsampled coarse patches, we can reveal the inherent upsampling process by reconstructing the input patch itself, which makes it possible to inference more dense patches.
+From the downsampled coarse patches, we can reveal the inherent upsampling process by reconstructing the input patch itself, which makes it possible to infer more dense patches.